realvnc-labs/tacoscript/docs/functions/pkg/README.md

 <tr>
 <td>Windows</td>
 <td></td>
-<td>choco</td>
+<td>choco / winget</td>
-<td>choco uninstall -y vim</td>
+<td>choco uninstall -y vim / winget uninstall -e -h --accept-source-agreements vim</td>
 </tr>
 </table>

 Note if a corresponding package manager is not installed in the host system, a fallback one will be used.
 If both are not available, the script will fail.
+If user explicitly specified a package manager (e.g. winget), tacoscript will try to use it by all means, no matter if it's installed or not.